Extras Cover

 Combined Limits

-Combined limits means several services are under one limit.
-For example, an extras policy with an overall physical therapy scheme may incorporate physio, chiro and remedial massage under the one benefit.
-In this case, once you’ve maxed out the limit of physio, you won’t be provided any additional benefits for chiro and remedial massage.
+Combined limits mean several services are under one limit.
+For example, an extras policy with an overall physical therapy scheme may incorporate dental treatment, optical , and alternative or natural therapies such as naturopathy and remedial massage under one benefit.
+In this case, once you’ve maxed out the limit of physio, you won’t be provided with any additional benefits for chiro and remedial massage.

 Sub-limits